Computer Support Scams

 This is different that the way most users would approach a search by using their mouse to open their primary browser then enter a generalized search term that would bring up a current version of TeamViewer.

-Again, the use of the keyboard combinations is intentional and designed to confuse you.
+This is intentional and designed to confuse you.

 Once installed, the insecure (vulnerable) remote access program will provide the caller with unlimited access to your computer.